 A digital candy thermometer is a kitchen tool used to measure the temperature of candy, syrups, and other confections while cooking.
 It consists of a probe that is inserted into the substance being cooked and a digital display that shows the temperature.

-Unlike traditional candy thermometers that use a glass or metal tube filled with liquid to measure temperature, digital candy thermometers rely on electronic sensors to provide accurate temperature readings.
-They are easy to read, easy to use, and often come with features like alarms to alert you when your candy has reached the desired temperature.
+Unlike traditional candy thermometers, which use a glass or metal tube filled with liquid to measure temperature, digital candy thermometers rely on electronic sensors to provide accurate temperature readings.
+They are easy to read and use, and often come with features like alarms to alert you when your candy has reached the desired temperature.

 Digital candy thermometers are particularly useful for making candy because candy-making often requires precise temperature control to ensure the final product is of high quality.
 They are also handy for other types of cooking where precise temperature control is important, such as frying or making caramel.